ashleydavis/rfsd-web-page-eleventy/src/faq.md

 ## What formats are supported for the ebook?

-At the moment only pdf, but mobi and epub are planned for later.
+At the moment the book is release in pdf and epub formats.

 ## Will the book be printed?